Sites Page

 Bulk Updates Page

 The bulk updates feature is only available on Flywheel Growth Suite, Agency Client Hosting, Premium Agency, and Premier plans.
-The feature is not yet available to WP Engine Shared, Flywheel, AWS, Azure, or Atlas plans.
+The feature is not yet available to WP Engine Shared, Flywheel, AWS, Azure, or WP Engine Headless Platform plans.
 This page can also be accessed at the following URL:

 https://my.wpengine.com/bulk_updates

-From the Bulk Updates page plugins and themes can activated, deactivated, uninstalled, and updated.
+From the Bulk Updates page plugins and themes can be activated, deactivated, uninstalled, and updated.
+You can now also bulk upload plugins and themes.
+For bulk uploading skip to the section: Bulk Upload Plugins and Themes.

-• To select specific environments where the asset can be modified, click the down arrow next to the asset name to view all available environments.
+- To select specific environments where the plugin or theme will be modified, click the down arrow next to the plugin or theme to view all available environments.

 Our system will automatically make a new backup checkpoint, then update the selected item.
 You will receive an email notification at the address specified upon completion.